 iPhone Hacks | #1 iPhone, iPad, iOS Blog

-Fail of the Week is a Hackaday column which runs every Wednesday.
+Fail of the Week is a Hackaday column which runs every Thursday.
 Help keep the fun rolling by writing about your past failures and sending us a link to the story — or sending in links to fail write ups you find in your Internet travels.

 Filed under: Fail of the Week, Hackaday Columns